sider/sider-docs/docs/tools/go/golangci-lint.md

 ### `config`

 This option allows you to control a configuration file.
-If you have settings file for GolangCI-Lint, put it in this option.
+If you have settings file for GolangCI-Lint, put the path of that in this option.

 #### `disable`

-This option allows you to disable already enabled linters.
+This option allows you to disable defaultly enabled linters.
 Set linters as a list in this option.

 #### `disable-all`

 This option allows you to decide whether to disable all linters.
+This option cannot be used with `disable` option.

 #### `enable`

 This option allows you to enable linters which are not defaultly enabled.
 Set linters as a list in this option.
+To specify `disable` and `enable` to the same linter is prohibited.

 #### `fast`
 This option allows you to manage whether to run only fast linters.
 If you declare true in this option, the following faster linters will run: